Christopher-Hayes/hayes.software/src/blog/ddcutil.md

 int main()
 {
   setuid(0);
-  // Monitor 1 on bus 6 -> DisplayPort
+  // Monitor 1 on bus 6 -> HDMI 1
   system("ddcutil -b 6 setvcp 0x60 0x11");
-  // Monitor 2 on bus 7 -> DisplayPort
+  // Monitor 2 on bus 7 -> HDMIM 1
-  system("ddcutil -b 7 setvcp 0x60 0x11");
+  // Comment out the line below if you only have one monitor system("ddcutil -b 7 setvcp 0x60 0x11");
   return 0;
 }